stefanasandei/website/src/pages/posts/ranges-and-views-in-cpp20.md

 }
 ```

 I know the code is quite lengthy, but I included some comments to hopefully make it clearer.
 The best way, in my opinion, to understand it is to copy-paste it into a C++ IDE (such as Visual Studio) and start experimenting.
-See what classes we extended and what the stack call trace looks like (in what order are the functions called, starting from the logic or operator down to the `end()` getter of the `custom_take_view` class).
+See what classes we extended and what the stack call trace looks like (in what order are the functions called, starting from the bitwise or operator down to the `end()` getter of the `custom_take_view` class).

 ## Conclusion